Tweak-Central/free-translate/README.md

-<h1 align="center"> Free-late</h1>
+<h1 align="center"> Freelate</h1>

 <p align="center">
-  Free-late is an open-source translation website which makes it easier for companies to support multiples languages. 🌐
+  Freelate is an open-source translation website which makes it easier for companies to support multiples languages. 🌐
 </p>